Things You Should Know About CIS (Construction Industry Scheme)

 Example

 31 Dec they apply for an in-year repayment.
 The deductions already taken will exceed the total tax and Class 4 NI bill for the year.
-Arrangements exist for subcontractors that are companies to be able to set-off deductions against any PAYE, NIC, and CIS deductions that they owe.
-Contractors provide verification number for subcontractor/ group(of subcontractors), to match with the HMRC records in one query/phone call.
+Arrangements exist for subcontractors that are companies to be able to set off deductions against any PAYE, NIC, and CIS deductions that they owe.
+Contractors provide verification numbers for subcontractor/ group(of subcontractors), to match with the HMRC records in one query/phone call.
 This number is for the contractor’s reference only.

 For each subcontractor that cannot match either because of the registration issue or wrong details.
 A special verification number is given for each unmatched subcontractor and this number must be recorded on the subcontractor’s payment statement.
 This will be needed to get refunds later.